contributte/messenger/.docs/README.md

 ## Limitations

 **Roadmap**

 - No PCNTL listeners registered.
 - No retry_strategy overrides (max_retries, delay, multiply, max_delay).
 - No failing queue settings.
 - No fallbackBus in RoutableMessageBus.
+- No failing console commands.
-- No proper console commands.
+- No debug console commands.

 **No ETA**

 - MessageHandler can handle only 1 message.
 - MessageHandler can have only `__invoke` method.

 ## Examples